periode/virtual-worlds/resources/syllabus.md

 - Prefabs, transforms and instantiation

-### Day 6 - 10.01 - Idea Presentation
+### Day 6 - 12.01 - Procedural rhetoric - I

-This session will allow students to present their ideas for their final project, from the concept to the proposed implementation.
-Students will be encouraged to provide feedback to each other during and after the presentations.
+Beyond strict written and visual media as conveyors of arguments, this session will explore how algorithms can be designed and implemented in order to suggest possibilities, courses of actions, and worldviews upon their audiences.

 **Technical**